lannonbr/Portfolio/blog/2019-11-04-github-actions-changelog-workflow/index.md

 }
 ```

 Some magic Fauna does behind the scenes is that it will generate new indexes based upon the fields you insert into the `Query` type when it matches up to a collection that already exists in a database.
+As there are no directives or parameters on the query field, it will be an index that returns all items.
 Following, Fauna's dashboard provides a GraphQL playground you can use to run queries or mutations with this newly defined schema.
-As you see below, it grabs the content that was stored:
+As you can see below, it grabs the content that was stored:

 ![Fauna GraphQL Playground](./fauna-graphql.png)